StarGazerM/my-foolish-code/README.md

 - add some code in *a little typer* here.....
 - add my code in *logical foundation* here.....(exhausted...TvT/)
 - add my solution to *program language foundation* (some of code is with the help of code on github)
+- add a metacircular interpretor of scheme and church encoder's code in my *program analysis class*